Newborn Hypoglycemia and Breastfeeding

 What is Hypoglycemia?

-“Hypoglycemia" is another name for “low blood sugar".
-Glucose is the body’s main fuel source.
-Your liver takes the carbohydrates you eat and turns it into glucose; the glucose is then sent into your blood stream and provides energy to the body.
+“Hypoglycemia" is another name for “low blood sugar."
+Glucose is the body’s primary fuel source.
+Your liver takes the carbohydrates you eat and turns it into glucose; the glucose is then sent into your bloodstream and provides energy to the body.
 When the body’s blood glucose is low, it is called hypoglycemia.

 While a baby is in utero, he/she is continuously receiving glucose through the placenta.
 The baby will store some of this glucose as glycogen in the liver for after birth.
 This glycogen usually only lasts about 12 hours, in which time the baby will start producing his/her own glucose from the milk consumed.
 There is always a normal drop in blood sugar levels 1-2 hours after birth, this is as a result of the baby adapting outside the womb.

-It is important to get a second opinion on the diagnosis of hypoglycaemia in a baby.
-While one doctor may say that a baby has hypoglycaemia, another may say something different.
-Some babies may show low blood sugar levels, but may have absolutely no symptoms.
+It is important to get a second opinion on the diagnosis of hypoglycemia in a baby.
+While one doctor may say that a baby has hypoglycemia, another may say something different.
+Some babies may show low blood sugar levels but may have absolutely no symptoms.

-Severe newborn Hypoglycaemia can deny the brain from fuel and cause seizures and even brain damage.
+Severe newborn Hypoglycemia can deny the brain from fuel and cause seizures and even brain damage.

 Should a Hypoglycaemic Baby Breastfeed?

-Yes, in fact, it is really beneficial for a baby with Hypoglycaemia to breastfeed.
+Yes, in fact, it is really beneficial for a baby with Hypoglycemia to breastfeed.
 Why?